With grateful thanks to The Eggardon Trust

 As Founder Director, Ellie leads on all aspects of strategy, communications and fundraising for the Women’s Prize for Playwriting, as well as overseeing the day-to-day operations and administration of the Prize.
 She works closely with Charlotte Bennett and Katie Posner, as well as the wider Paines Plough team, to deliver the Prize and ensure it serves writers in the best possible way.
 With Paines Plough, Ellie is also responsible for programming and producing plays which win the Women’s Prize for Playwriting, and for championing the plays which reach the longlist, shortlist and finalist stages.

 As well as running the Women’s Prize for Playwriting, Ellie is an award-winning theatre and audio producer with her company EKP, which specialises in creating fearlessly imaginative, thrilling and memorable new plays by early- and mid-career female playwrights.
-Ellie is also a writer represented by Cathryn Summerhayes at Curtis Brown.
-Her début novel, THE FOUR, will be published by HarperCollins in Spring 2024.
-She lives in East London with her fiancé and two badly-behaved cats.
+Ellie is also a writer and her first novel The Four was published by HarperCollins in April 2024, becoming an instant Sunday Times bestseller.
+She lives in East London with her fiancée and two badly-behaved cats.

 Partners